google/dwh-migration-tools/client/README.md

 ### Handling Macro/Templating Languages

 Currently, the batch SQL translator only accepts syntactically valid SQL and Teradata BTEQ.
-Often, SQL and BTEQ files contain syntactically invalid macors or template variables such as [Jinja variables][jinja] or [environment variables][env_vars].
+Often, SQL and BTEQ files contain syntactically invalid macros or template variables such as [Jinja variables][jinja] or [environment variables][env_vars].
 These macros/template variables must be replaced with syntactically valid values.
 This is accomplished using a YAML